-In accordance with the Article 98 of the Articles of Association of the Company, Mr. Fung Heen Choon, the Director who was appointed during the year retires at the forthcoming AGM and being eligible, offers himself for re-election.
+In accordance with the Article 98 of the Articles of Association of the Company, Dato' Sukumaran s/o Ramasamy, the Director who was appointed during the year retires at the forthcoming AGM and being eligible, offers himself for re-election.

-In accordance with Section 129(2) of the Companies Act, 1965, Tan Sri Dato' Seri Abdul Ghani Bin Abdul Aziz, who is of seventy (70) years of age, is due to retire at the forthcoming AGM and being eligible, offers himself for re-appointment.
+In accordance with Section 129(2) of the Companies Act, 1965, Tan Sri Dato' Seri Abdul Ghani Bin Abdul Aziz, who is above seventy (70) years of age, is due to retire at the forthcoming AGM and being eligible, offers himself for re-appointment.